Thomas-George-T/Ecommerce-Data-MLOps/README.md

 The data is taken from [UCI repository](https://archive.ics.uci.edu/dataset/352/online+retail)

 # Installation
+This project uses `Python >= 3.10`.
+Please ensure that the correct version is installed on your device.
+This project also works on Windows, Linux and Mac.

+The steps for User installation are as follows:

 1. Clone repository onto the local machine
 2. Install the required dependencies
 ```python